sockjs/sockjs-client/README.md

  * Some older transports may result in a browser showing "spinning wheel" or "busy indicator".
- * In most of the browsers you can't open more than one SockJS connection at the same time.
+ * In most of the browsers you can't open more than one SockJS connection to one domain at the same time.